Jorritvans/Battleships/README.md

 ## Development

--I wanted the battleships to be placed randomly on the game board, so for that functionality I imported the random library.
+- I wanted the battleships to be placed randomly on the game board, so for that functionality I imported the random library.

 ## Data Model